smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 > Is nothing compared to my hate for you
 > <footer>Damageplan, &ldquo;Fuck You&rdquo;</footer>

-Of course, no discussion on rhyme scheme would be complete without mentioning this piece of patterned perfection:
+Of course, no discussion on rhyme scheme would be complete without mentioning this piece of patterned perfection:{{% margin-note %}}The choruses and bridge in this one are pretty all-over-the-place in terms of rhyme, but this is the only instance of a verse breaking the _AABB_ pattern.
+Maybe it was an intentional literary device, where "everything"---including this line---was "messed up."{{% /margin-note %}}

 > Everything's so blurry and everyone's so **fake** \
 > And everybody's empty and everything is so **messed up**